Kowal Sentry Integration for Magento 2

 Recommendation:

-- avoid spaces and slashes,
+- no spaces and no slashes,

 Release Strategy